-- 4.1: The Programme shall have three components, Viz., - i) Discipline Specific Core Courses (DSCC) - ii) Discipline Specific Elective Courses (DSEC) - iii) Ability Enhancement Courses (AEC) - asgivenin Annexure-1 (Course means subject / paper). - a) DSCC: DSCC are Compulsory Core Courses of the programme. - a) EC: Elective Courses shall have three categories, viz., Discipline Specific Core Elective (DSE) Courses, Open Elective Course (OEC) and Dissertation/Research Project Vocational Course, and Internship. - i.
-DSE: Elective courses offered under the core discipline of the study are Discipline Specific Core Elective (DSE). - ii.
+- 4.1 : The Programme shall have three components, Viz., - i) Discipline Specific Core Courses (DSCC) - ii) Elective Courses (EC) - iii) Ability Enhancement Courses (AEC) as given in Annexure-1 (Course means subject / paper). - a) DSCC: DSCC are Compulsory Core Courses of the programme. - b) EC: Elective Courses shall have three categories, viz., Discipline Specific Core Elective (DSE) Courses, Open Elective Course (OEC) and Dissertation/ Research Project.
+Vocational Course and Internship - DSE: Elective courses offered under the core discipline of the study are Discipline Specific Core Elective (DSE). - ii.
 Open Elective Course (OEC): An elective course chosen from any other discipline/subject, with an intention to seek exposure beyond core course / discipline is called Open Elective Course in all the programmes. - The student shall select any one OEC in the given semester, other than his / her DSCC across the disciplines from the Annexure 2. - A student can opt to study the OEC from the same subject in all the 04 semesters or can choose different OECs in every semester. - iii.
-Dissertation / Research Project: An elective course designed to acquire special / advanced knowledge, such as supplement study / support study, and course which a candidate shall study on his / her own, with an advisory support of a teacher / faculty member is called Dissertation / Research project. - iv.
+Dissertation / Research Project: An elective course designed to acquire special / advanced knowledge, such as supplement study / support study to a project work, and

+- a candidate shall study such a course on his / her own, with an advisory support of a teacher / faculty member is called Dissertation / Research project. - iv.
 Vocational Courses: Vocational course refers to instructional and hands-on training programs / courses that focus on the skills required for a particular job function or trade for various programmes mentioned in the Annexure -1(A, B, C, D, E & F). - v.
-Internship: It shall be a short term internship of 10-15 days in 6th semester and long term internship of about 30 days in lieu of Dissertation / Research project work in 8th
+Internship: It shall be a short term internship of 10-15 days in 6th semester and long term internship of about 30 days in lieu of Dissertation / Research project work in 8th semester for a job training in a suitable organization or hands on training or activity based course at college level in order to gain work experience or to satisfy the requirements for a qualification. - c) Ability Enhancement Courses (AEC): The Ability Enhancement Courses (AEC) shall be of two kinds: i) Ability Enhancement Compulsory Courses (AECC) and ii) Skill Enhancement Courses (SEC). - i.
+Ability Enhancement Compulsory Courses (AECC): Environmental Study, Indian Constitution, English and Modern Indian languages (MIL) / Modern European Language Communications (MEL) are AECCs.
+(Annexure3).

-- semester for a job training in a suitable organization or hands on training or activity based course at college level in order to gain work experience or to satisfy the requirements for a qualification. - b) Ability Enhancement Courses (AEC): The Ability Enhancement Courses (AEC) shall be of two kinds: i) Ability Enhancement Compulsory Courses (AECC) and ii) Skill Enhancement Courses (SEC). - i.
-Ability Enhancement Compulsory Courses (AECC): 'Kannada Language, Environmental Study, Indian Constitution, English and Modern Indian languages (MIL) / Modern European Language Communications (MEL) are AECCs.
-(Annexure3). - Environmental Study and Indian Constitution are mandatory. - A Student shall study Kannada as a First Language and any one of MIL/MEL as second language. - Those who have not studied Kannada up to PUC / 10+2 Level shall study Functional Kannada (simple Kannada) in I semester and can opt the same subject or other MIL/MEL in the remaining semesters. - P.S.: 1) A deaf/ spastic/ mentally retarded/ visually impaired/ learning deficiency student shall be exempted from learning any one of the languages like English or MIL. - 2) MIL means the languages mentioned in VIII Schedule of the Constitution of India. - ii.
-Skill Enhancement Courses (SEC): These courses shall be chosen from a pool of courses designed to provide value-based and skill-based knowledge and should contain lab/ hands-on training/ fieldwork (Annexure4). - i.
-Special provision for independent learners: The students who wish to complete the undergraduate programmes faster may do so by completing the different courses equal to the required number of credits and fulfilling all other requirements in N-1 semesters (where N is the number of semesters of an undergraduate programme).
+Environmental Study and Indian Constitution are mandatory.

+A Student shall study Kannada as a First Language and any one of MIL/MEL as second language.

+Those who have not studied Kannada up to PUC / 10+2 Level shall study Functional Kannada (simple Kannada) in I semester and can opt the same subject or other MIL/MEL which shall be continued till IV semester.

+- P.S.: 1) A deaf/ spastic/ mentally retarded/ visually impaired/ learning deficiency student shall be exempted from learning any one of the languages like English or MIL. - 2) MIL means the languages mentioned in VIII Schedule of the Constitution of India. - ii.
+Skill Enhancement Courses (SEC): These courses shall be chosen from a pool of courses designed to provide value-based and skill-based knowledge and should contain lab/ hands-on training/ fieldwork (Annexure4).

+5 Special provisions for learners:

+Fast track completion of 03/04- Year degree programme: The students who wish to complete the undergraduate programmes faster may do so by completing the different courses equal to the required number of credits and fulfilling all other requirements in N-1 semesters (where N is the number of semesters of an undergraduate programme).
 This facility is available for undergraduate programmes with a minimum duration of three years or six semesters.